bessavagner/aissistant/README.md

 ## License

-`aissistant` was created by Vagner Bessa.
+`genaikit` was created by Vagner Bessa.
 Vagner Bessa retains all rights to the source and it may not be reproduced, distributed, or used to create derivative works.

 ## Credits

-`aissistant` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`genaikit` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).